 - FUNCTION AFC CUT BEGIN TIME1 DIST2 LOAD3: The TNC starts a sequence of cuts with active AFC.
 The switch from the teach-in cut to closed-loop mode begins as soon as the reference load was determined in the teach-in phase, or once one of the conditions TIME, DIST, or LOAD is fulfilled.
 With TIME you define the maximum duration in seconds of the teach-in phase.
 DIST defines the maximum distance for the teach-in cut.
 With LOAD you can set a reference load directly.
 The entries in TIME, DIST, and LOAD are modally effective.
-You can reset the respective function by programming it again with the value 0. - FUNCTION AFC CUT END: The AFC CUT END function deactivates AFC control - FUNCTION AFC CTRL: The AFC CTRL function activates closed-loop mode starting with the place at which this block is run (even if the teach-in phase has not yet been completed)
+You can reset the respective function by programming it again with the value 0. - FUNCTION AFC CUT END: The AFC CUT END function deactivates AFC control - FUNCTION AFC CTRL: The function AFC CTRL activates closed-loop mode starting with this block, even if the learning phase has not been completed yet.